Huotes/CommitMaker/README.md

 Someone once tried to tell Chuck Norris that roundhouse kicks aren't the best way to kick someone.
 This has been recorded by historians as the worst mistake anyone has ever made.

 Chuck Norris won super bowls VII and VIII singlehandedly before unexpectedly retiring to pursue a career in ass-kicking.

+Never look a gift Chuck Norris in the mouth, because he will bite your damn eyes off.